PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-06 10:48:18
+Last updated: 2024-04-06 10:48:52
-Random Quote: War.
-Such a fascinating concept.
-A temporary salve for a permanent human flaw. - The Handler
+Random Quote: That right there, that's a scone.
+Tastes like a muffin except it sucks all the spit out of your mouth. - Jim Hopper